South Fork American River Hiking Information

-If you are spending additional time in the Coloma area, or you have non-rafters in your party, there are other activities in the area (see South Fork American River area information), but in addition there are several places to hike close to our camp site.
+There are many hiking trails on and around the South Fork American River.
+If you are spending additional time in the Coloma area, or you have non-rafters in your party, there are other activities in the area (see South Fork American River area information), but in addition there are several hiking trails along the South Fork American River – many our camp / meeting location in Lotus.
 The trails vary from very easy to more strenuous and from 1 mile to 12 miles.

 Dave Moore Nature Trail: